-Pros and Cons of Buying a House for Sale in Oldham County
+Buying a House for Sale in Oldham County

-Pros of Living in Oldham Co.As you may know, there are a lot of benefits to owning real estate in Oldham County.
-Below we highlight some of the benefits to owning property here.
+As you may know, there are a lot of benefits to owning Oldham County real estate.
+Below we highlight some of the benefits of living here.

-Sustainable Economy - Over the last five years, the population in Oldham County has grown by more than 7%.
+- Sustainable Economy - Over the last five years, the population in Oldham County has grown by more than 7%.
 One reason why the local economy has continued to have sustainable growth over the years.

 Cons of Living in Oldham CoUnfortunately, there are some drawbacks when it comes to buying a house for sale in Oldham Co.
 Below are some of the negatives that you may run in to.

-Location - Longer Commute - The average drive to work is roughly 25 to 30 minutes.
+- Location / Longer Commute - The average drive to work is roughly 25 to 30 minutes.
 Located roughly 20 miles east of Louisville and less than 90 miles from Cincinnati, OH.
 One drawback if you like living close to the city.

-Stuck on the Tracks -This is more of a running joke for locals here in Oldham County.
+- Stuck on the Tracks -This is more of a running joke for locals here in Oldham County.
 About once a week you will see semi truck stuck on the railroad tracks in Crestwood.
 Causing a slight turnaround for some.
 Not so much of a negative, but a little humor worth mentioning.

-Interstate 71 Traffic -Always check the traffic!
+- Interstate 71 Traffic -Always check the traffic!
 Often there is an accident on I-71.
 When this happens, there is a drastic increase in traffic that detours from I-71 to the main roads in the area.
 Such as Hwy 146 through Crestwood.
 Making for a very long morning commute to school and work.

-In the News: Oldham County Real Estate & Economic Development
+In the News: Oldham County Economic Development

-Oldham County Elementary Schools Re-balancing - Oldham County school board voted 4-1 in favor of a rebalancing plan that would move approximately 160 students beginning in the 2019-2020 school year.
+- Oldham County Elementary Schools Re-balancing - Oldham County school board voted 4-1 in favor of a rebalancing plan that would move approximately 160 students beginning in the 2019-2020 school year.

-New Sprayground in Oldham County - The new park in Crestwood, The Maples Park has plans to build a new sprayground.
+- New Sprayground in Oldham County - The new park in Crestwood, The Maples Park has plans to build a new sprayground.
 The $93,000 project will also include a new playground as well.